corcorana/restingIAF/iaf_manu.md

 Further research would therefore be required to establish the utility of the technique for applications beyond the rather circumscribed conditions examined herein.

 One aspect of performance that was not investigated in the above analyses was whether the accuracy and precision of IAF estimates depend upon the method used to derive underlying PSD estimates.
-In its present implementation, the SGF programme relies upon Welch's modified periodogram method to first generate estimates of the PSD that are subsequently subjected to its filtering and differentiation operations.
+In its present implementation, the SGF programme relies upon Welch's modified periodogram method to first generate estimates of the PSD that are subsequently subjected to the former's filtering and differentiation operations.
-It may be worthwhile then to investigate whether alternative methods of PSD estimation (e.g., multitaper method, continuous wavelet transform) significantly alter the performance of the SGF technique.
+It may be worthwhile then to investigate whether alternative methods of PSD estimation (e.g., the multitaper method, continuous wavelet transform) significantly alter the performance of the SGF technique.

 Another possible avenue for optimising the performance characteristics of the SGF routine would be to develop a function that automatically adapts the $F_w$ (filter width) and $k$ (polynomial degree) parameters in accordance with the approximate span of the dominant frequency component located within the initial search window $W_\alpha$.
-This would involve implementing a two-stage process wherein the features of the alpha-band (or some other band, depending on the research question at stake) component are initially parameterised, and subsequently used to scale $F_w$ and $k$ in accordance with the heuristics described in section 2.2.2 (or some other predefined ratio specified by the researcher).
+This would involve implementing a two-stage process wherein the features of the alpha-band component are initially parameterised, and subsequently used to scale $F_w$ and $k$ in accordance with the heuristics described in section 2.2.2 (or some other predefined setting specified by the researcher).
 Once these parameters have been determined according to the empirical qualities of the spectral data at hand, smoothing and component parameterisation would then be performed as described above.

 Finally, it would be desirable to create a package that incorporates the MATLAB implementation of the SGF routine within the EEGLAB graphical user interface.